 This official training program is developed to meet the standards for Boating safety education established by Alabama.
 Boat Ed is the only safety course provider that develops print materials on behalf of government agencies responsible for Boating laws and regulations.

-As a course provider approved by ALEA Marine Patrol Division, the Boat Alabama Course covers everything a new boater may need to know in order to be safe in Alabama while boating.Sign Up For Free →
+As a course provider approved by ALEA Marine Police Division, the Alabama Boat Ed Course covers everything a new boater may need to know in order to be safe in Alabama while boating.Get Started →

 Learn Your Way on Any Device

 Boat Ed offers the only online Boating education courses that are fully mobile-friendly from start to finish.
 This safety course is designed to work on your smartphone, tablet, laptop, or desktop computer.